karan21v/sdn-broadcast-traffic-control-pox/README.md

 The project demonstrates key SDN concepts such as controller-switch interaction, packet-in handling, match-action rule design, flow rule installation, and network behavior observation.

-## Viva Preparation

-### What is SDN?

-SDN stands for Software Defined Networking.
-It separates the control plane from the data plane.
-The controller makes forwarding decisions, and the switch follows the rules installed by the controller.

-### What is broadcast traffic?

-Broadcast traffic is traffic sent to all hosts in a local network.
-The Ethernet broadcast MAC address is `ff:ff:ff:ff:ff:ff`.

-### What is ARP?

-ARP stands for Address Resolution Protocol.
-It is used to find the MAC address corresponding to an IP address.
-ARP requests are broadcast packets.

-### Why is excessive broadcast traffic harmful?

-Because broadcast packets are flooded to all hosts.
-Too many broadcast packets waste bandwidth and processing resources.

-### How does this project detect broadcast packets?

-The controller checks whether the destination MAC address is `ff:ff:ff:ff:ff:ff`.

-### How does the controller limit broadcast traffic?

-It counts broadcast packets from each source MAC address.
-If the count exceeds 5 packets in 10 seconds, it installs a drop rule.

-### What is packet-in?

-Packet-in is an OpenFlow message sent by the switch to the controller when the switch does not know how to handle a packet.

-### What is flow mod?

-Flow mod is an OpenFlow message used by the controller to install or modify flow rules in the switch.

-### What is match-action?

-Match-action means the switch matches packet fields such as MAC address or input port and then performs an action such as forward, flood, or drop.

-### How is the packet dropped?

-The controller installs a flow rule with a match condition but no forwarding action.
-In OpenFlow, no output action means the packet is dropped.

 ## References

 - Mininet Overview: https://mininet.org/overview/